manymodels/publicai.us/utah.md

+---
-# Utah Libraries for Public AI
+title: Utah Libraries for Public AI
+layout: page
+description: A public AI pilot program for Utah libraries.
+---

 ## 🌐 A New Role for Libraries in the AI Age